7 steps to reopening your leisure venue post-lockdown

 - Check up on all the tech.
 During the lockdown, you might have shut down your surveillance and other necessary equipment to keep your park running so now is the time to get it turned on again and ensure they comply with new standards.

-- If you have no idea how to do that: Even during these hard times, innovation must continue.
+- Online registration process.
+If you have no idea how to do that: Even during these hard times, innovation must continue.
 If you have not been selling your tickets online until now, it is time to find solutions to start doing so.
-Think of this investment as a long-term advantage for your business, as it will result in an improved customer experience, minimizing queues and frustration.
+Think of this investment as a long-term advantage for your business, as it will result in an improved customer experience, minimising queues and frustration.
 If you have no idea where to start with the online ticketing systems, check out these 6 key features your online ticket tool should have.

 - If you are already selling online: Even if you have experience with selling tickets online, this is the time to improve your service.
 Check out tools such as dynamic pricing and crowd control to provide the best solutions for your business in times of crisis.
 Also, take this time to improve your website and market it in online channels effectively.

 In both cases, no matter if you are a master of the digital world or you are just getting started, make sure to check out all the available tools you can have at hand.
 The future is here and a key tool right now, keeping you up to date, is an AI-driven platform.
-If you want to know more about machine learning, crowd control, and behavior monitoring, check out how AI is key to facing the corona crisis in the experience economy.
+If you want to know more about machine learning, crowd control, and behaviour monitoring, check out how AI is key to facing the corona crisis in the experience economy.

 - Ensure enough disinfectant products and protection equipment for your employees.
 Make sure you are stocked up on cleaning products for all your attractions, as well as reusable masks and gloves for your employees.